 What is a reasonable grocery budget?

-Most experts recommend budgeting around 10% of your income to food costs.
+Most experts recommend budgeting around 10%-15% of your income for groceries.
+However, it depends on your family’s needs and what you’re willing to spend on food items.

 How much should a family of four spend on groceries?

-Depending on where you live, the average cost of groceries for a family of four can average from $1,044.70 to $1,568.10, according to data from USDA.
+Depending on where you live, the average cost of groceries for a family of four can range from $992.30 to $1,628.40, according to data from the USDA.
+Costs will also depend on where you shop and the types of grocery items you buy each week.

 Photo credit: iStock/Prostock-Studio